joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 would disconnect my chest tube from suction, and then they'd wait a few hours and take a chest X-ray to see if my lung was staying up on its own.
 They did this for three days, but every time I was taken off suction my lung collapsed again.
-This was probably exacerbated by the fact that when I got treatment my lung was 100% collapsed.
+This was probably partly due to the fact that by the time I got treatment my lung had collapsed 100%.
 If I had gone to the emergency room immediately after the start of the pneumothorax the chest tube may have been enough.

-In some ways the fact that my lung kept collapsing may have been a good thing, because it meant that I was eligible for a pleurodesis.
+In some ways the fact that my lung kept collapsing may have been a blessing, because it meant that I was eligible for a pleurodesis.
 While it's nice if your lung heals itself, if you've had a spontaneous pneumothorax, the odds that the lung will collapse again are about 80%.
 A pleurodesis, however, provides a more